Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

 ## Testing

-Testing is will be carried out under two premises : User Stories and the Business Strategic purpose.
+Testing is will be carried out under three premises : User Stories,the Businesses Strategic purpose and features.

-As it is a static website the focus will be on funtionality of the links, value of the content, responsiveness and visual design.
+Testing will be for 3 browsers : Chrome v87, Microsoft Edge v87 & Mozilla Firefox v83.

 Testing was documented using Microsoft Excel and the full spreadsheet can be found [here](/assets/testing.xlsx).
 Screen schots of all results are below.